IBM-Cloud/alert-notification-helloworld/README.md

-# Node.js Starter Overview
+# Alert Notification Starter Overview

-The Node.js Starter demonstrates a simple, reusable Node.js web application based on the Express framework.
+The Alert Notification Starter demonstrates how to send a sample alert, using a simple, reusable Node.js web application based on the Express framework.

 ## Run the app locally